 - Photo Galleries – over 10,000 photos and art images, (and rising), in the categories computer-generated art; growth; models; oddments; photo-based computer art; travel; and 591 bins.

-- Buy Prints – opens a separate window to my Fine Art America galleries.
-If you see a picture in the galleries here, want it and don’t see it there, contact me.
+- Buy Prints – my Fine Art America galleries.
+If you see a picture in the general galleries, would like a print, but don’t see it in the FAA listing, contact me, and I will make it available.

 - Image Portfolios – created for galleries, submission to industry, to promote graphic design services, etc.